SyedIhteshamuddin/Elecrical-Circuit-Projects/ATmega328P-Smart-Assistive-Navigator/README.md

 ![DRC](https://img.shields.io/badge/DRC-Passed-brightgreen)

 </p>
-Designed as a personal hardware engineering project to learn the complete PCB development workflow—from schematic capture to fabrication-ready manufacturing files—using KiCad.
+Designed as a personal hardware engineering project to learn the complete PCB development workflow from schematic capture to fabrication-ready manufacturing files using KiCad.

 ---